Jon8897/cybersecurity-portfolio/README.md

 - Evaluating current security controls and compliance
 - Identifying risks, threats, and vulnerabilities
-- Strengthening the organization's security posture
+- Strengthening the organisation's security posture

 ### **Goals**

 1. Ensure compliance with regulations, including GDPR and PCI DSS.
-2. Assess risks and vulnerabilities in the organization's IT infrastructure.
+2. Assess risks and vulnerabilities in the organisation's IT infrastructure.
 3. Recommend controls to mitigate identified risks.

 ### **Deliverables**